opattison/jekyll-figure-image-tag/README.md

 [Docs on YAML sequences](http://yaml4r.sourceforge.net/doc/page/collections_in_yaml.htm).

+The values declared in the YAML front matter will be used by the plugin to insert images in the post.

 In the markup, these are referred to with standard Jekyll Liquid variables.
 Each variable is identified with a zero-index counter in the variable pointing to the string in the front matter sequence (array), e.g. `page.image[0]` for the first item in the sequence.
 These front matter images are conveniently also reusable for other purposes such as homepage indexes.

 If you haven't used YAML sequences like this, you may be wondering why you'd want to store image URLs and metadata in the front matter.
 One advantage is that the syntax for marking (down) images is always the same (`page.tag[i]`) no matter what post you're editing.
 Abstracting images outside of the post content body decreases possible errors for content editors since the syntax remains the same.
 Additionally, the photo URL and metadata are inextricably tied to that post, which could have value if you are maintaining a large project or doing content inventory.